gadatiaamaan/Amaan-Gadatia-Portfolio/README.md

 #### Usage

 After installing and running the project locally, you can navigate through the different sections of the portfolio using the navigation menu.
 Explore the **About Me** section to learn more about my background and skills.
+Discover my **Education** section to delve into my educational journey and academic achievements.
 Visit the **Projects** section to see detailed information about my projects, including descriptions and screenshots.
 Use the **Contact** section to send me a message or inquiry.

 ---